sivakumar-sivaprakasam/filestorageserver/README.md

 mvn clean package
 ```

-Once image is created and pushed to docker hub, you can launch the containers with docker-compose
+Once image is created and pushed to docker hub, you can verify the images by running `docker images` command

+Then, you can launch the containers with docker-compose

 ```docker
 docker-compose up -d
 ```

-Once the containers are started successfully, you can access the application from http://localhost:9090/files/ and you can use rest client tools to test the APIs
+Once containers are started successfully, you can access the application from http://localhost:9090/files/ and use rest client tools to test the APIs

 # Jacoco Code coverage